XGraph-Team/Spectral-Graph-Survey/README.md

 # Citation Info
 ```
 @article{chen2023bridging,
-  title        = {Bridging the Gap between Spatial and Spectral Domains: A Survey on Graph Neural Networks},
+  title        = {Bridging the Gap between Spatial and Spectral Domains: A Unified Framework for Graph Neural Networks},
   author       = {Chen, Zhiqian and Chen, Fanglan and Zhang, Lei and Ji, Taoran and Fu, Kaiqun and Zhao, Liang and Chen, Feng and Wu, Lingfei and Aggarwal, Charu and Lu, Chang-Tien},
   year         = 2023,
   journal      = {ACM Computing Surveys},